ovenbits-ingredients/responsive_pie/README.md

 The /partials directory has 3 stylesheets:
 * base
 * fluid grid
 * grid base
+* old browsers

 The **_base.scss** partial has all your standard color/font/background type settings for your page(s).
+The **_old_browsers.scss** partial can be used for your older browser override code.
+It's included automatically into the desktop.scss file.
 The **_fluid_grid.scss** partial has our own 12-column version of the fluid grid system.
+You can set the margins, or use the zero-margin option.
+Read the comments in that file.
 The **_grid_base.scss** partial has the basic non-desktop grid classes for mobile or smaller type devices.

-The only file you should edit out of those 3, is the base file, for setting your initial style variables.
+The two grid files shouldn't be edited once you set the margins.

 The root of the stylesheets directory has 3 files:
 * crust